 Time blocking gives me a sense of accomplishment and lets me work at my own pace.
 Tasks no longer spill over or eat up half the day as I get distracted and drift into a rabbit hole.

-5) A “got-done” list at the end of the day is just as important as a “to-do” list.
+5) A “got-done” list is just as important as a “to-do” list

 I’ve ditched my daily to-do list and replaced it with a weekly list of goals.
 What can’t be done this week goes on a monthly calendar.